Creating a custom project

 It is recommended to use the same directory layout as found in the openremote

-submodule, and put all UI code in a directory called ui
+repository, and add additional UI code in the ui

 Custom Keycloak themes